Into the Dead 2: Reception

 Pocket Gamer said the mobile version "offers pretty much everything you could want in a zombie shooter".
 Although 148 Apps said it had "a smooth framerate" and "nicely polished visuals", they called it an unambitious and unoriginal game designed to draw players into spending money on microtransactions to upgrade their weapons.
 While recognizing the mobile game's popularity, TouchArcade criticized what they felt were limited and repetitive gameplay and a high price on the Switch.
 Pocket Gamer named Into the Dead 2: Unleashed the best Netflix game at the 2022 Pocket Gamer Awards.
 The Switch version received negative reviews on Metacritic.
 Reviewing the Switch version, Nintendo Life called the gameplay "pretty simple and repetitive" and said it "becomes a pretty mindless grind very, very quickly".

 Sequel and spin-off

-A third installment called Into the Dead 3 was announced as being in development with a teaser trailer during the 10-year anniversary of the release of Into the Dead, on 13 December 2022.
+A third instalment called Into the Dead 3 was announced as being in development with a teaser trailer during the 10-year anniversary of the release of Into the Dead, on 13 December 2022.
 It is set ten years after the events of the second game and will feature both new and returning characters.

 A spin-off title Into the Dead: Our Darkest Days was also announced on 15 December 2022.
 It breaks with the endless runner, mobile game format of the franchise, instead focusing on base-building, scavenging, and character-driven choices.
 It was released for PC on Steam on 9 April 2025 in Early Access.